pmahnke/mahnke-cocktails/recipe_processed/rbyc.md

 stars: 4
 base_spirits: "Demerara Rum, Light Rum"
 youtube: "y3s1xmGfLkw"
+description: "A modern sour from the 1940s, this cocktail features a sophisticated blend of rum, falernum, and Cointreau."
 excerpt: |
   Created at the eponymous club, established in Bermuda in 1844 and largely frequented by British Army Officers.
 Royal Bermuda Yacht Club cocktail first appears in Crosby Gaige's 1941 <i>Cocktail Guide & Ladies' Companion</i> as the favourite cocktail of Mary Mabon, then a writer for <i>Harper's Bazaar</i> fashion magazine.
 ---